 students in developing research skills for locating and evaluating information.

-Centennial Hall, our academic center, features a variety of high tech classrooms, and the Technology Center provides a place to develop multimedia projects and access the latest digital tools including video editing.
+Centennial Hall, our academic center, features a variety of high tech classrooms, and the Technology Center provides a place to develop multimedia projects and access to the latest digital tools including video editing.
 Marbeck Center and Musselman Library also offer computing and printing resources.

 The Technology Center staff provides assistance with diverse computing applications